-Teaching Assistant Physics: at the end of this course, students will be able to (1) set up a grid of pedagogical objectives, (2) create a qcm type assessment adapted to the pedagogical learning objectives, and (3) script and lead a session in front of a class of about fifteen students Teaching Assistant in Mathematics: Pedagogical, supervisory and persuasive skills.
+Teaching Assistant Physics: at the end of this course, students will be able to (1) set up a grid of pedagogical objectives, (2) create a qcm type assessment adapted to the pedagogical learning objectives, and (3) script and lead a session in front of a class of about fifteen students, and use digital tools (in particular the teaching platform: http://prd-mecaqu.centralesupelec.fr/) allowing the student-user to carry out his own numerical experiments in order to better represent the core concepts of quantum mechanics.
+Pedagogical and supervisory skills and persuasive skills are also acquired skills targeted by this course (C5.1, C7.2, C7.3 and C7.4).